JakeWharton/hardcover-data-sync/README.md

 # Hardcover Data Sync

-Script to sync all user data from [Hardcover](https://hardcover.app) to a local directory.
+Script to dump all user data from [Hardcover](https://hardcover.app).

 ```
-hardcover-data-sync --bearer=<token> backup/
+hardcover-data-sync --bearer=<token>
 ```

-On each run, the tool will clear the destination directory and write out files.
+By default, the tool will dump everything to stdout.
+You can redirect to a file or another tool, or by specifying `--output` you can write to a file.
 The data will not be versioned in any way.
 If you want historical versions use a log rotation tool, ZFS snapshots, or something else of that nature.

 Any data missing that you want included?
 [File an issue!](https://github.com/JakeWharton/hardcover-data-sync/issues/new)